codenart/codenart.github.io/_posts/2-css/2017-08-24-css-4-container-types.md

 link in case you want to go further:
 [CSS display](https://www.w3schools.com/cssref/pr_class_display.asp "ext").

 As usual, I prefer keep things simple.
-You can use these 3 common values to create a nice website without any limitation.
+We can use these 3 common values to create a nice website without any limitation.
 You can save the reference link for future learning.
-We still have so many common and important things to learn.
+We still have so many common and important things needed to cover.

 Our tutorial about [Container Types](https://codenart.github.io{{ page.url }})
 has finished.
 In the next tutorial, we're gonna talk about